In Search Of A Tribe

 Learning the art of being vulnerable

-It’s funny thinking about people around me in the past, in the places that I’ve worked, they were the ones who usually told me that I do things wrong and this is not how it is supposed to be done, and so on.
-I thought this was normal, I thought this is how colleagues interact with each other.
-Yet once again I was wrong.
+It’s funny thinking about people around me in the past, in the places that I’ve worked, they were the ones who usually told me that I do things wrong, and this is not how it is supposed to be done, and so on.
+I thought this was normal, I thought this was how colleagues interact with each other.
+Yet once again, I was wrong.
 It was just that I hadn’t experienced a healthy working environment before.
 Such misery!
 I believe that no one should feel that they have to find a way to fit in by leaving part of themselves behind.
-Our differences are actually what make a good result in our work especially when it comes to journalism.
+Our differences are actually what make a good result in our work, especially when it comes to journalism.

 It was interesting to reflect on that.
-In the same way how in Turkey people comprehend the news stories.
-In Turkey we don’t have the term ‘news story’ so I think people who consume news think that this is the ‘reality’ whereas the story is the reality of one person it’s not a consensus.
-The news in Turkey is written as ‘this is the truth of an event’ and opinions they get interviewing other people are there to support the ‘truth’.
+In the same way that people in Turkey comprehend the news stories.
+In Turkey, we don’t have the term ‘news story’, so I think people who consume news think that this is the ‘reality’, whereas the story is the reality of one person, it’s not a consensus.
+The news in Turkey is written as ‘this is the truth of an event’, and opinions they get from interviewing other people are there to support the ‘truth’.

 Since I started my journalism career by writing news stories, I got to understand the meaning of a story.
-So, storytelling was always a big part of my work and I grew to like it more and more.
+Storytelling became a big part of my work, and I grew to like it more and more.

 Talking the talk and walking the walk!